… But not all probiotics are equal.

 And the wording is intentionally vague.
 We’re not told what type of animal is in this component of the supplement.

 Purina claims that the digest uses animal protein supplied by a USDA-inspected facility.
 But they don’t state that the animal protein itself is USDA-inspected and that’s a problem.
 Why?
 Because this includes USDA-inspected facilities that process euthanized animals.
 Some facilities also use 4-D livestock (livestock that’s dead, dying, diseased and downed).

 According to the EPA, these facilities can get “meat” from all kinds of places.
 This includes:

 - Animal shelters

-To make matters worse, before these ingredients are rendered they have to be denatured.
-This means they get a coating of carbolic acid or cresylic disinfectant, which are both known toxins that will cause chemical burns and can even be fatal.
+To make matters worse, before these ingredients get rendered they’re denatured.
+This means they get a coating of carbolic acid or cresylic disinfectant.
+These are both known toxins that will cause chemical burns and can even be fatal.